 - Have passed Grade 9 and 10 to receive NSFAS funding to study at a TVET college

 - Have passed Grade 12 to receive NSFAS funding at a university

-In a statement released in December 2018, Minister Naledi Pandor highlighted that the 2019 application process was a smooth due to the revised and easy-to-complete online application process; the simple online and manual application form and the accessibility of the funding.
+In a statement released in December 2018, Minister Naledi Pandor highlighted that the 2019 application process was a smooth one due to the revised and easy-to-complete online application process; the simple online and manual application form and the accessibility of the funding.

 This statement is a testament to the fact that you can apply for NSFAS funding online or at your nearest NYDA Centre.
-When you apply, all you need have certified copies of the following (not older than 3 months):
+When you apply, all you need to have are certified copies of the following (not older than 3 months):